-- 1. How long the item has been on the best sellers list. - 2.
-Movement a red or green arrow may appear beside the product name, indicating the direction of movement on the list.
+- 1. How long the item has been on the best sellers list. - Movement a red or green arrow may appear beside the product name, indicating the direction of movement on the list.
 If no arrow is showing, it simply means the item has not moved up or down.

 - 3. Pricing the number of reviews may be high but you might be in a position to play with the pricing to help you compete in that product's market. - 4.
 Number of reviews this detail can help determine whether or not this is a worthwhile product to compete with as the number of reviews often indicates the number of purchases.
-The higher the number of reviews, the higher the competition so you'll need to decide what level of competition you are willing to handle.
+The higher the number of reviews, the higher the competition, so you'll need to decide what level of competition you are willing to handle.
 Conversely, if you find a product that has a lot of sales but few reviews, this would be an ideal product to select.

 NOTE: as mentioned already, there is no hard and fast rule governing what level of competition is worth competing against.
-It is really up to you and your experience over time will help you determine which levels you handle best and get the best return on.
-You probably want to start out with a lower competition level just to get used to selling on Amazon but once you're more comfortable, you can go for the higher levels.
+It is really up to you, and your experience over time will help you determine which levels you handle best and get the best return on.
+You probably want to start out with a lower competition level just to get used to selling on Amazon, but once you're more comfortable, you can go for the higher levels.

 keywords - searching on Amazon using keywords is a great way to find the kinds of products you think you'd be able to compete with as a seller.
-A couple of easy methods for determining keywords to search on would be to use a variation of an existing product name as a keyword or use the suggested search feature (the list of related keywords that pops down in the search bar on Amazon.com when you type in a root keyword) to come up with some good keywords.
-'Amazon Suggestions' is a feature similar to 'Google Suggestions' where a list of suggested search values appears beneath the search field as you enter in your characters.
+A couple of easy methods for determining keywords to search on would be to use a variation of an existing product name as a keyword or use 'Amazon Suggestions' to come up with some good keywords.
+'Amazon

+Suggestions' is a feature similar to 'Google Suggestions' where a list of suggested search values appears beneath the search field as you enter in your characters.
 For example, notice the suggestions that appear when typing in keyword 'touch'.

 Once you have completed your search and evaluation, you will then source the product.
-If you are able to find a DS company that carries the product, then you'll most likely want to add it to your seller's list.
+If you are able to find a PL or WS company that carries the product, then you'll most likely want to add it to your seller's list.